ThibaultLuytsPXL/Benternet_Project/README.md

 ![BenternetLayout](BenternetImages/flowchart.png)

-The Client sends its message with the right topic `Lorehammer?>` to the broker using ZMQ.
+The Client sends its message with the right topic `Lorehammer?>ID` to the broker using ZMQ.
 The broker wil then send the message to the service that listens on said topic `Lorehammer?>`.
-The service wil then respond to that message with a different topic `Lorehammer!>` that the client listens to.
+The service wil then respond to that message with a different topic `Lorehammer!>ID` that the client listens to.

 ## Ladder Structure